 Setting Clear Expectations and Providing Support

-We’re all adults and professionals here, and I trust in your ability to take ownership of your tasks and your own self-development.
-I will set clear expectations for outcomes, and ensure you have the tools and support you need.
-However, I expect you to begin your work without requiring immediate step-by-step guidance, hand-holding, or asking numerous questions right from the start.
-Dive in first: explore and take the initiative to solve problems independently, and that leads to better support from your manager or local SME.
-In Enterprise IT and DevOps, your performance is directly-measured by outcomes and accountability.
-Part of accountability is working independently toward a needed result, and (fair or not) being a self-starter is your currency for begin able to call-in enthusiastic support from your team.
+We're all adults and professionals at work, so senior engineers and mentors' Job 1 is to trust in your ability to take ownership of challenging tasks, and of your fundamental skills-development.
+But a good Team Lead, manager, or mentor will always set clear expectations for outcomes needed on a task, and tech you will work with.
+And they should always ensure you have the tools and support you need; however, I expect junior engineers to begin the work without requiring a lot of immediate step-by-step guidance or hand-holding.
+This may sound sonewhat harsh or flip, but understand -- I want you to bother with getting stuck first before seeking help!
+Needing numerous questions asked/answered at the start of a task is not helping anybody.
+Dive in first!!
+Explore and take initiative to solve problems independently, and then seek assistance when needed.
+This leads to better support from your local SME and teammates!
+In Enterprise IT and DevOps, your performance is directly-measured by outcomes and accountability -- and part of accountability is working independently (at least at first) toward the outcome or result you are trying for.
+Fair or not, being a self-starter is your currency for being able to call-in enthusiastic support and assistance from other skilled team members!

-Challenges are opportunities for growth.
-I encourage you to tackle obstacles head-on and make a genuine effort to overcome them.
-If you find yourself truly stuck after exhausting your resources, I’m more than happy to assist.
-But remember, when you come to me for help, I will always ask what you’ve already tried first.
-This approach ensures you’re actively engaged in the problem-solving process and promotes learning.
+Some people are uncomfortable starting something new, or jumping in cold.
+They are afraid they'll look dumb, or unknowledgable.
+That's human, but understand: challenges and discomfort are opportunities for growth!
+So as a mentor I always encourage reports or teammates to tackle obstacles head-on and make a genuine opening-effort to overcome them.
+If you find yourself truly stuck, exhausting resources after you start -- I'm of course there to assist.
+But remember what I said above about currency -- when you come to to a good mentor for help, they will always ask what you've already tried first.
+This approach ensures you're actively engaged in some kind of problem-solving process and were learning.

-Remember that independently trying first is everything in troubleshooting and learning: joyfully get stuck, because that is learning happens and where I get motivated to joyfully help!
-If you ask for help without having tried much (without getting stuck first) we’re going to have a chat, or you’re probably going to receive this blog post. 😂
+Remember that independently trying first is everything in troubleshooting and learning: joyfully get stuck, do it with zeal!
+Because that is where the real learning happens in tech jobs, and where geeks like myself get motivated to enthusiastically help!
+If you ask for help without having tried much (without getting stuck first) we're going to have a chat, and you're probably going to receive this blog post. 😂

-Again, being a self-starter is your currency for begin able to call-in enthusiastic support from your team.
+tl;dr: Being a self-starter (and putting in the time, first, to even get stuck) is your currency for being able to call-in enthusiastic support from your team!

 Autonomy and Professional Growth

-Once I set a clear expectation or outcome, I’ll step back and let you do your job.
+Once I set a clear expectation or outcome, I'll step back and let you do your job.
+No mentor would ever do otherwise, if they care about you learning.
 This autonomy empowers you to develop your expertise and confidence.
-The deeper understanding of our systems—the WHY and HOW—is best gained through experience, persistence, and self-directed learning.
-Going straight to “help!!” teaches us nothing.
+I do you no favors if I am doing something for you immediately.
+A deeper understanding of our systems (the WHY and the HOW) is best gained through experience, persistence, and self-directed learning.
+Going straight to "help!!" teaches us nothing.

 Taking Initiative for Your Own Training

-While I’m not responsible for always identifying the external training you might need, I fully support your professional development!
+While I'm not responsible for always identifying the external training you might need, I fully support your professional development!
 If you discover a compelling training opportunity from a certified third party that relates to our work or where you can improve, bring it to my attention.
-I’m always open to considering valuable resources that can enhance our team’s capabilities.
-That said, it’s also not my job to set up educational curriculum, either: I need you to honestly assess your own blind-spots and identify technology areas you yourself are interested in learning.
-Do that, and I will fight every CFO and C-Suite for a training budget.
-Don’t, and…well, I got my own self-learning and training goals to attend to.
-Come see me when you find something you’re passionate about learning something of value for the team.
+I'm always open to considering valuable resources that can enhance our team's capabilities.
+That said, it's also not my job to set up educational curriculum, either: I need you to honestly assess your own blind-spots and identify technology areas you yourself are interested in learning.
+Do that, and I will fight every CFO and C-Suite for training budget funds to get you resources.
+Don't and...well, I got my own self-learning and training goals to attend to.
+Come see me when you find something you're passionate about learning, something exciting and of value for the team!

 Take-Aways

-To foster a team environment where everyone takes initiative, learns proactively, and contributes effectively – I believe people must leave their confort zones and build confidence.
+To foster a team environment where everyone takes initiative, learns proactively, and contributes effectively -- I believe people must leave their comfort zones, to build confidence.
+I do this by specifically not documenting deep inanely-detailed HOW documentation (which is a symptom of internal skill issues, usually) and having Process Pocumentation be brief and augmented by System Documentation.
 Team leaders should always lead by example here.
-Help enthusiastically, but always ask what has been tried.
+Help enthusiastically, but always always first ask what has been tried.
+If we all aren't continuously learning, we're failing ourselves and our team mission.

-By focusing on self-reliance and continuous learning, we actually all grow together and meet the challenges in our field head-on.
-Embrace this approach, and you can work collaboratively on powerful teams that achieve amazing outcomes and shared success.
+Last tl;dr: by focusing on self-reliance and continuous learning, we actually all grow together and meet the challenges in our field head-on.
+Embrace this approach, and you can work collaboratively on powerful teams that achieve amazing outcomes and shared success!